-Most Tailored Courses are conducted as four or five-day Congressional Briefing Conferences or Capitol Hill Workshops, and are essentially customized versions of the Congressional Operations Seminar or the Seminar for Executives on Legislative Operations.
+Most Tailored Courses are conducted as four- or five-day Congressional Briefings or Capitol Hill Workshops, and are customized versions of the Congressional Operations Seminar or the Seminar for Executives on Legislative Operations.

 A member of the Institute’s faculty oversees the planning, design, and direction of each course.
 In addition to Members of Congress and congressional staff who have specific involvement in the department’s or agency’s programs, speakers include the Institute’s own faculty, selected academics, members of the media, and representatives of interest groups.
 In most cases, time is provided for participants to observe congressional hearings and floor action.

 Group size typically ranges from 25 to 50 for Tailored Courses conducted on Capitol Hill, although smaller or larger groups can be accommodated in some circumstances.
 Tailored Courses can be designed as standalone courses or offered as a component of an agency’s management or executive development program.